hironate/bhaShaIME/README.md

-# @bhashaIME/core - React Indian Language Transliteration Plugin
+# A React plugin for Indian language transliteration with support for Gujarati, Hindi, and more

 A powerful React plugin for real-time Indian language transliteration with support for Gujarati, Hindi, and more.
 Built from scratch in TypeScript with comprehensive test coverage.